 The Undertaker was still a big imposing monster who moved so methodically; Frankenstein like.

 The match began with The Undertaker attacking Bret as he came back into the ring after giving a little kid his sunglasses.
-The Undertaker continued to dominate for several minutes before Bret was able to get a single offensive move in.
+Click here to know More about the author‘s point of view regarding choosing the best sunglasses that is suitable for all kinds of people.
+Right from the beginning, the Undertaker continued to dominate for several minutes before Bret was able to get a single offensive move in.

 Continuing with the aforementioned Undertaker article about not getting knocked down.
 Bret was able to land an atomic drop causing The Undertaker to stumble, almost going down.
 This was quickly followed by a drop kick that sent ‘Taker over the top ropes; landing on his feet, still not going down to the ground.